PVC Pipes: Schedule 40 VS 80

 In laymen’s terms, a pipe schedule is a typical standard for how thick a pipe’s wall should be established upon how wide/large the pipe is in diameter.

-You might have noticed that the outside diameter of both Schedule 40 and 80 pipes are the same, but 80 pipe has thicker walls; thus, schedule 80 pipes are a bit more expensive than their 40 counterparts.
+You might have noticed that the outside diameter of Schedule 40 pipes and 80 pipes are the same, but 80 pipe has thicker walls; thus, schedule 80 pipes are a bit more expensive than their 40 counterparts.
 The Scheduling system came into the picture as a standard of measuring as there was a need to have a universal system for referring to PVC.

-Comparison: Schedule 40 VS Schedule 80 Pipes
+Comparison: Schedule 40 VS 80 Pipes

 • Thickness